nordicenergy-co/ICO-STO-Token-Management-Platform/README.md

 ##### Two-Factor Verification (2FA):

-Two-factor authentication is a method for protection your web account.
+1. Two-factor authentication is a method for protection your web account.
 When it is activated you need to enter not only your password, but also a special code.

-You can receive this code by in mobile app or email.
+2. You can receive this code by in mobile app or email.
 Even if third person will find your password, then can’t access with that code.

-Nordic Energy included 2 Layer security option as Two-Factor Authentication (2FA) for every users so they can protect their account more strongly.
+3. ICO & STO Platform included 2-Layer security option as Two-Factor Authentication (2FA) for every users so they can protect their account more strongly.
 Also system allow to change password through email confirmation which give more security for users.

-#### Privacy Policy
+##### Information Collection And Use:

-This page informs you of our policies regarding the collection, use and disclosure of Personal Information when you use our Service.
+###### This page informs you of our policies regarding the collection, use and disclosure of personal information when you use our services and platform.

-- We will not use or share your information with anyone except as described in this Privacy Policy.
+1. We will not use or share your information with anyone except as described in this Privacy Policy.

-- We use your Personal Information for providing and improving the Service.
+2. We use your Personal Information for providing and improving the Service.
 By using the Service, you agree to the collection and use of information in accordance with this policy.

-- Unless otherwise defined in this Privacy Policy, terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, accessible at user dashboard or main page.
+3. Unless otherwise defined in this Privacy Policy, terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, accessible at user dashboard.

-#### Information Collection And Use

-While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
-Personally identifiable information (“Personal Information”) may include, but is not limited to:
+4. While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.

+5. Personally identifiable information (“Personal Information”) may include, but is not limited to:

 #### Name

 #### Email address

 #

-#### How to participate in a Initial Coin Offering (ICO)?
+### How to participate in a Initial Coin Offering (ICO)?

-##### Interested parties have the opportunity to purchase Nordic Energy (NET) tokens and native cryptocurrency NEC.
+#### Interested parties have the opportunity to purchase Nordic Energy (NET) tokens.

-1. Go on the official website — https://www.nordicenergy.io
-2. Register on the ICO/STO Dashboard Account: https://www.nordicenergy.app
+1. Go on the official website — https://www.nordicenergy.io or register on the ICO & STO platform (dashboard) account: https://www.nordicenergy.app
-3. Complete Identity Verification (KYC)
+3. Complete Your Identity Verification (KYC)
-4. Enter your personal EOS (EOSIO), or ETH (Ethereum) wallet address
+4. Enter your personal EOS (EOSIO) or ETH (Ethereum) wallet address
-5. Obtain the address for investing in NET
+5. Obtain the address for investing in Nordic Energy token (NET)
 6. Please use the same address as entered on the Nordic Energy website https://www.nordicenergy.io to support the Nordic    Energy project by purchasing token and participate in the initial coin offering.

+#### Fuure Developments and upgrades to..

+- multi-token support of other Co-projects
+- support native cryptocurrency (NEC)
+- support Security Token (NEST)
+- AirDrop token
+- support multiple tokens and asset issuances in three different blockchains - Ethereum, Stellar, and EOSIO.